All the king’s horses and all the king’s men

 - Ask children what they know.
 Adults are forever telling themselves that children ‘don’t know’ what is going on.
 Often as soon as they leave the room the child will turn to me and ask directly “am I going to die”.
 Children are not stupid.
 They are highly attuned to their parents and family life.
 Kids know when their parents are fighting, when their mum is moody and they regulate themselves according – either to manipulate the situation or to be silent.
 Children are often like little mirrors they reflect what they say.
 If it looks like all the adults are terrified and holding it in so will they.
 This is not helpful for them or the adults in their lives.
 Ask children if they have any what they understand and if they have any questions.
 If a child is blaming themselves this is when we may find out.

 - Children are concrete thinkers, use the correct terminology.
 In an effort to protect children and simplify things often people will say ‘dad is really sick’, ‘your brother is really sick’.
-This is the same language we use when children have a tummy bug, ear ache or a common cold.
+This is the same language we use when children have a tummy bug, about which you can learn more from their website, ear ache or a common cold.
 We do not want this phrase attached to general illness or children will fear everything in the future.
 Name it for what it is.
 ‘When your brother got run over by the car it squashed his tummy so now his liver and kidney are not working very well.
 This means he can’t pee and he can’t clean his blood.
 This is why we are giving him these medicines and taking these pictures’.
 They will connect what is happening directly to the accident and not what they imagined was the best kick to the stomach known to mankind when they were playing Ninja Turtles earlier in the morning.